flyingLowSounds/VCV-Rack-v2-Testing-Plugins/README.md

 ### Befaco
 This is [hemmer's](https://github.com/hemmer) [dev branch](https://github.com/hemmer/Befaco) of the Befaco plugin including some cool new additions (like Morphader!).

+Note:
-I had to remove Muxlicer and Mex for now, as they were generating errors when trying to build for v2.
+For 2.git.b04e4117, I had to remove Muxlicer and Mex for now, as they were generating errors when trying to build for v2.
+All subsequent builds are from hemmer's v2 update and include Muxlicer and Mex!!!

 ### Circlefade
 Just five modules from [max-circlefade](https://github.com/max-circlefade/Circlefade), but they are nice ones.